adopy/adopy/README.rst

    :target: https://www.codefactor.io/repository/github/jaeyeongyang/adopy

-**ADOpy** is a Python implementation of adaptive design optimization [Myung2013]_ Its modular design and simple structure are designed to permit easy use and integration into existing experimentation code.
+**ADOpy** is a Python implementation of adaptive design optimization [Myung2013]_ Its modular design and simple structure permit easy use and integration into existing experimentation code.
 Specific features include:
 * Threshold estimation using the psi method ().
 This routine can be used for any 2AFC task with the independent variable on a continuous scale.
 *